 The most important people associated with Ashe County Habitat for Humanity are the families who live in the homes we build.

 Ashe County Habitat for Humanity (ACHFH) became an affiliate of Habitat for Humanity International in October, 2008.
-Since then our focus has been on raising community awareness about our organization, raising funds, and building our first home.
-Ashe County Habitat is incorporating “green technologies” in our homes to reduce energy costs and to foster good environmental stewardship in the community.
+Since then our focus has been on raising community awareness about our organization, raising funds, and building homes.
+Ashe County Habitat incorporates “green technologies” in our homes to reduce energy costs and to foster good environmental stewardship in the community.

 US Department of Health and Human Services statistics report that 15.8 % of the residents of Ashe County live below the poverty level.
 There is a definite need for affordable housing in our county and it is ACHFH’s goal to address that need.
 Habitat offers a hand up, not a hand out.

-ACHFH is entirely “staffed” by dedicated volunteers who work hard to make home ownership a reality for our chosen families.
-The entire Board of Directors, all committee heads and all volunteers are part-time or full-time residents of Ashe County.
-Board members and Committee Chairpersons can be reached by leaving a message at 336-846-2525.
+ACHFH was entirely “staffed” by dedicated volunteers for years and now includes four part-time employees including a Director, Construction Supervisor, ReStore Manager and driver.
+Together we work hard to make home ownership a reality for our partner families.
+The Board of Directors, committee members and volunteers are part-time or full-time residents of Ashe County.
+To speak with our staff or board members, please call our office at (336) 846-2525 and leave a message.

 Board of Directors